SCHOOL OF NURSING

 Contact: Graduate Program Director

-Application Deadlines: Nursing: Doctor of Nursing Practice – Fall only – March 1st; Nursing: Nurse Anesthesia – Summer only – June 1st for the following summer; Nursing :Health Care and Nursing Administration/Nurse Educator/Family Nurse Practitioner – Fall only – March 1st
+Application Deadlines: Nursing: Doctor of Nursing Practice – Fall only – March 1st; Nursing :Health Care and Nursing Administration/Nurse Educator - Fall only – March 1st

 The Graduate Program in Nursing, accredited by the Commission on Collegiate Nursing Education (CCNE), One Dupont Circle, NW, Suite 530, Washington, DC 20036-1120, (202) 887-6791, www.aacn.nche.edu/accreditation, provides courses for advanced practice, and /or advanced nursing, and/or professional development.
 The Nurse Anesthesia specialization is also accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs, 222 South Prospect Avenue, Park Ridge, IL 60068-4001, 847-692-7050, http://home.coa.us.com.
 The School of Nursing inspires students and faculty to embody the creativity to teach, the curiosity to learn, the courage to serve, and the compassion to care for others in this diverse and complex world, forever exemplifying nursing excellence in action.

-At the doctoral level, the school offers a post-master’s Doctor of Nursing Practice (DNP) degree, in addition to a post-baccalaureate to DNP nurse anesthesia specialization.
-Master’s degrees and Post-Master’s Certificates are awarded in the specializations of Health Care and Nursing Administration, Nurse Educator, and Family Nurse Practitioner.
+At the doctoral level, the school offers a post-master’s Doctor of Nursing Practice (DNP) degree, in addition to a post-baccalaureate to DNP nurse anesthesia specialization and family nurse practitioner specialization.
+Master’s degrees and Post-Master’s Certificates are awarded in the specializations of Health Care and Nursing Administration, and Nurse Educator.

 Graduate nursing education builds upon baccalaureate nursing education and emphasizes development of leadership skills and the expertise necessary to assume complex, specialized roles while providing direct and indirect nursing care to individuals, groups, and families.
 We focus on knowledge of community resources and the aspects of primary, secondary, and tertiary modalities in health care.
 Clinical experience in community agencies and hospitals is an integral part of the program.
 Knowledge and experience related to advanced practice in nursing are incorporated into the program.
 Clinical practicum experiences are required and are individualized according to the student’s professional experience, interest, and academic needs.
 Faculty act as facilitators while creating a supportive learning community.